vantage6/vantage6-workshop/episodes/chap6_setup_node.md

 ## Challenge 3: Update the API key of a node

-1. Reset the API key of the node you just created in the vantage6 UI
+1. Reset the API key of the node `node2` you created in the first exercise.
-2. Update the API key of the node you just created, without using the `v6 node set-api-key` command.
+2. Update the API key of the node `node2`, WITHOUT using the `v6 node set-api-key` command.
 3. How do you make sure the new API key is effective?

 ::: solution